mrbrandao/lola/README.md

 See the complete guide on **[Creating Lola Modules](docs/modules.md)**

-Also check the [Chef Baking Buddy Module](modules/chef-buddy) as example
+Also check the [Chef Baking Buddy Module](modules/chef-buddy) as example, with a module that makes your LLM become a cooking chef using a lola module.

 ## Further Reading